kailight/splash-test/README.md

 But I think I should've used plain canvas though and draw plain points on x:time y:score instead.

-If I have/had more time I'll do custom canvas no problem
+If I have/had more time I'/d do custom canvas no problem

 ## Backend